black-da-bull/maestro-on-mosaic/os/maestro-os.md

         *   A `Blueprint v1.x` is created.
 All changes are logged as diffs in the `Session Ledger`.
         *   **Consensus Check (DJ Mo Money Veto/Approval):** Re-engage relevant agents (e.g., RapCouncil, MixMaster_Ghost) for a mini-consensus sprint until proposed changes meet quality thresholds, with **DJ Mo Money** providing final approval.
     *   **Step 3.2: Track Assembly & Persona Orchestration**
-        *   Activate `AI_Arranger.vx4` (See "SECTION 2: PERSONAS AND TEAMS ARCHITECTURE") to synthesize the final tempo map, bar structure, and transitions into the `roadmap.events` of the Blueprint.
+        *   Activate `AI_Arranger.vx4` (See "SECTION 2: PERSONAS AND TEAMS ARCHITECTURE") to synthesize the final tempo map, bar structure, and transitions into the `roadmap.events` of the Blueprint, using `meta.container.rhythm.grid.bend` logic.
         *   The `roadmap.events` array is populated with specific, timed `Persona Calls` for other agents.
     *   **Step 3.3: Suno v4.5 Strict Container Construction**
         *   Translate the final, validated Blueprint into the **Suno v4.5 Strict Container** format (See "SECTION 6: TEMPLATES AND SCHEMAS").